ToddyTheNoobDud/UniversalSearch/README.md

 <h1 align="center"> Support? </h1>
 Made in typescript, bugs fixed on nodejs, so i can say it has support for typescript and nodejs (?)

+<h1 align="center"> Fixed Features </h1>
+An issue i have when esm support launched on rilecraft i always got the error "Only URLs with a scheme in: file, data, and node are supported by the default ESM loader" so i decided to build it from scratch and fixed it (it worked for me) and along w other fixes i forgot